datascienceconfidential/datascienceconfidential.github.io/_posts/2024-06-27-monetary-versus-fiscal-policy.md

 Basically, it seemed to me that fiscal policy, very broadly speaking, attempts to stimulate the economy by making poor people richer, whereas monetary policy (more specifically, asset purchasing) tends to make rich people richer.
 And perhaps, I thought, that could be the reason for the rise in inequality which we seem to be seeing in western societies?

 But perhaps this is nonsense?
-I investigated further by [looking at the respository of central bank speeches](https://datascienceconfidential.github.io/python/nlp/2024/05/14/things-central-bankers-say.html) at the Bank of International Settlements.
+I investigated further by [looking at the repository of central bank speeches](https://datascienceconfidential.github.io/python/nlp/2024/05/14/things-central-bankers-say.html) at the Bank of International Settlements.
 It turns out that the [BIS recently published a report](https://www.bis.org/publ/arpdf/ar2024e2.htm#fn_45) which covers the years 2000-2024 in some detail, bringing the economic picture up to date.
 And, indeed, there is some concern that loose monetary policy is causing inequality.

 In fact, I found a [2021 speech](https://www.bis.org/review/r211123f.pdf) given by ECB official Isabel Schnabel which covered these exact points!
 Here are some quotes: